Gallardo994/xx-cli/README.md

 3. Rename the downloaded file to `xx.exe` and place it somewhere in your PATH.

 If you're unsure which architecture you have, you most likely have x86_64.

+Updating is done by repeating the same steps, however, you can check for updates using `xx check-updates` command.

 ## Example YAML Configuration